John B. Cobb: Critique of growth-oriented economics

 Cobb's economic critiques arose as a natural extension of his interest in ecological issues.
 He recognized that he could not write about an ecological, sustainable, and just society without including discussion of economics.

 As part of his investigation into why economic policies so frequently worsened the ecological situation, in the 1980s Cobb decided to re-evaluate gross national product and gross domestic product as measures of economic progress.
 Together with his son, Clifford Cobb, he developed an alternative model, the Index of Sustainable Economic Welfare, which sought to "consolidate economic, environmental, and social elements into a common framework to show net progress."
 The name of the metric would later change to genuine progress indicator.
 A recent (2013) article has shown that global GPI per capita peaked in 1978, meaning that the social and environmental costs of economic growth have outweighed the benefits since that time.

 Cobb also co-authored a book with Herman Daly in 1989 entitled For the Common Good: Redirecting the Economy Toward Community, Environment, and a Sustainable Future, which outlined policy changes intended to create a society based on community and ecological balance.
 In 1992, For the Common Good earned Cobb and Daly the Grawemeyer Award for Ideas Improving World Order.

-In recent years, Cobb has described current growth-oriented economic systems as the "prime example of corruption" in American culture and religion: "Since the rise of modern economics, Christians have been forced to give up their criticism of greed, because the economists said 'greed is good, and if you really want to help people, be as greedy as possible.'"
-Cobb sees such values as being in direct opposition with the message of Jesus, which in many places explicitly criticizes the accumulation of wealth.
-Because of Christianity's widespread acceptance of such economic values, Cobb sees Christians as far less confident in proclaiming the values of Jesus.
+In his later years, Cobb described growth-oriented economic systems as the "prime example of corruption" in American culture and religion: "Since the rise of modern economics, Christians have been forced to give up their criticism of greed, because the economists said 'greed is good, and if you really want to help people, be as greedy as possible.'"
+Cobb saw such values as being in direct opposition with the message of Jesus, which in many places explicitly criticizes the accumulation of wealth.
+Because of Christianity's widespread acceptance of such economic values, Cobb saw Christians as far less confident in proclaiming the values of Jesus.